Sacramento Federal Criminal Defense Attorneys

 - The bank or mortgage company knew you were making a false statement

 - The bank or mortgage company encouraged you to misrepresent the facts

 - 98% of the information on the application was correct

 While a loan may have been negligently granted, it may not be considered a fraudulent loan.
 The government has been aggressively prosecuting bank and mortgage lending officers involved with the mortgage meltdown of 2008.
 The Department of Justice (DOJ) has targeted and charged numerous mortgage brokers, mid-level bank officers, and community bankers rather than the companies, banks, and firms they represented.

 Your best chance to fight federal mortgage charges is by hiring an attorney who is experienced in federal court.
-Contact the mortgage fraud defense lawyers at the Abrate & Olsen Law Group today to schedule a free legal consultation to review the facts of your case.
+Contact the mortgage fraud defense lawyers at the Abrate & Olsen Law Group today to schedule a legal consultation to review the facts of your case.